 Enhanced oil recovery credit.
 A cooperative may claim a credit for qualified enhanced oil recovery costs.
-Use Form 8830, Enhanced Oil Recovery Credit, to figure the credit.
+Use Form 8830, Enhanced Oil Recovery Credit.

 Disabled access credit.
-A cooperative may be able to take a credit for certain expenditures paid or incurred to assist individuals with disabilities.
+A cooperative may be able to take a credit for certain expenditures paid or incurred to help individuals with disabilities.
 See Form 8826, Disabled Access Credit, and section 44.